 The thing that really set the Atmos 65 apart is its AntiGravity suspension system which integrates the shoulder straps and hip belt into a single uniform system that molds to your body shape.
 With an adjustable torso, shoulder straps, and hip belt, hikers need never suffer a poor-fitting pack again.
 If you’ve had difficulty finding a backpack that fits you well and need to carry 40 pounds, I’d encourage you to try on an Osprey Packs Atmos AG 65 or its smaller counterpart the Atmos AG 50.
 It may be the last backpack you ever buy.

 Disclosure: The author owns this backpackSectionHiker is reader-supported.
-We independently research, test, and rate the best products.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.